-- agree the purpose for any home visit with senior management, unless this is an acknowledged and integral part of their role e.g. social workers - adhere to agreed risk management strategies - always make detailed records including times of arrival and departure and work undertaken - ensure any behaviour or situation which gives rise to concern is discussed with their manager and, where appropriate action is taken parents or carers and a clear justification for such arrangement is agreed and recorded.
+- agree the purpose for any home visit with senior management, unless this is an acknowledged and integral part of their role e.g. social workers - adhere to agreed risk management strategies - always make detailed records including times of arrival and departure and work undertaken - ensure any behaviour or situation which gives rise to concern is discussed with their manager and, where appropriate action is taken of the circumstances and outcome of the home visit.
+Such records must always be available for scrutiny.